-The Florida Catastrophic Storm Risk Management Center (center) was created by the Florida Legislature in 2007.
-The center is housed within the Department of Risk Management/Insurance, Real Estate & Legal Studies in the College of Business located at The Florida State University.
-The center's primary focus is to support the state's ability to prepare for, respond to, and recover from catastrophic storms.
+The Florida Catastrophic Storm Risk Management Center (Center) was created by the Florida Legislature in 2007.
+The Center is housed within the Department of Risk Management/Insurance, Real Estate & Legal Studies in the College of Business located at The Florida State University.
+The Center's primary focus is to support the state's ability to prepare for, respond to, and recover from catastrophic storms.

-The bill provides that the State Board of Administration shall annually transfer a portion of the investment income from the Florida Hurricane Catastrophe Fund to the Florida Catastrophic Storm Risk Management Center located at The Florida State University.
+The bill provides that the State Board of Administration shall annually transfer a portion of the investment income from the Fund to the Center.
 The amount of funding to be transferred shall be the lesser amount of \$1 million, or 35 percent of the fund's investment income minus \$10 million, as determined by using the most recent fiscal year-end audited financial statements of the Fund.
 The bill specifies that any funds transferred must solely be used for and consistent with the center's statutory purpose of supporting the state's ability to prepare for, respond to, and recover from catastrophic storms.

-Other than the transfer of a portion of the investment income from the Florida Hurricane Catastrophe Fund to the Florida Catastrophic Storm Risk Management Center at The Florida State University, the bill has no fiscal impact on state or local governments.
+Other than the transfer of a portion of the investment income from the Fund to the Center, the bill has no fiscal impact on state or local governments.

-The bill is effective July 1, 2014.
+The bill is effective July 1, 2015.